Choo-Choo Charles

-Choo-Choo Charles is a 2022 indie horror video game developed and published by Two Star Games.
+Choo-Choo Charles is a 2022 survival horror game developed and published by Two Star Games.
 The player controls a monster-hunting archivist with the goal of upgrading their train's defenses in order to fight and defeat the titular character, Charles, an evil spider-train hybrid monster that wanders the landscape looking for people to eat.

+After the first trailer was released in 2021, it went viral on the internet, provoking reactions on websites such as Twitter and Reddit.
+This led the game to receive a spot in Time's list of most anticipated 2022 video games.
 The game received mixed reviews from critics.

 Gameplay

-Gameplay consists of travelling across an open world map in a train, performing tasks for non-player characters, collecting loot, and using that loot to upgrade the train in order to fight against Charles, who periodically hunts for the player and can be fought off using the gun mounted to it.
+Gameplay consists of travelling across an open world map in a train, performing tasks for NPCs (non-player characters), collecting loot, and using that loot to upgrade the player's train in order to fight against Charles, who periodically hunts for the player and can be fought off using the gun mounted to it.
 The goal of the game is to collect three glowing eggs that will summon Charles to battle the player as a final boss.
 The game takes players around three to five hours to fully complete.

 The map is an island lined with interconnected railway tracks, which carry the player's train to a series of locations where quests can be completed for non-player characters.
 There are four main NPCs that progress the main quest.
 Besides Charles, the player also faces armed cultist enemies, who guard the three glowing eggs needed to complete the game.
-The game encourages players to use stealth to sneak past these guards to steal the eggs and escape without notice, although it is also possible to simply run past them and kill them with the train's gun.
-The game's optional quests generally consist of fetching objects for non-player characters, in exchange for new weapons and other rewards.
+The game encourages players to use stealth to sneak past these guards to steal the eggs and escape without notice, although it is also possible to simply run past them and either kill them with the train's guns or run them over.
+The game's optional quests generally consist of fetching objects for non-player characters in exchange for new weapons and other rewards.